 If you’re having diaper issues, don’t let baby sit in a wet diaper even though the diaper “can” hold more and you’re within the oft-suggested 2 hour mark.
 Just change it.
 My go-to diaper cream is Aquaphor, I’ve had trouble with every other one I’ve tried.
 Use fleece liners if contact rash occurs.

 And poop… get rid of it right away and all of it.
 Not only get it off the baby right away (duh) and flush it right away (duh), but spray all residue off right away, leaving none behind if at all possible.
 The sooner you spray it off, the cleaner your diapers can be.
-Some people on the internet claimed they could get theirs clean if “most” of the poop or all of the solid matter was gone, but in my experience getting it all off with the sprayer is necessary.
+Some people on the internet claimed their washing machines could handle if “most” of the poop or all of the solid matter was gone, but in my experience getting it all off with the sprayer is necessary.

 - Cleaning cloth diapers is easiest when solid-fed-baby poop is not involved.
 Newborns and potty-training kids who don’t poop in diapers anymore are the easiest to diaper in that respect.